meteor-ukraine/digest-auth-request/README.md

 // create new digest request object
 // because method is different
-// otherwise we could re-use the first one var postReq = new digestAuthRequest('POST', url, 'username', 'password');
+// otherwise we could re-use the first one var postReq = new DigestAuthRequest('POST', url, 'username', 'password');

 postReq.request(function(data) {
   // success callback